 MMP1 (Matrix Metallopeptidase 1) is a Protein Coding gene.
 Diseases associated with MMP1 include Epidermolysis Bullosa Dystrophica, Ar and Pulmonary Disease, Chronic Obstructive.
-Among its related pathways are Prostate Cancer and Pathways in cancer.
+Among its related pathways are Degradation of the extracellular matrix and Validated transcriptional targets of AP1 family members Fra1 and Fra2.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
-An important paralog of this gene is MMP13.
+An important paralog of this gene is MMP8.

 UniProtKB/Swiss-Prot for MMP1 Gene

 Cleaves collagens of types I, II, and III at one site in the helical domain.
-Also cleaves collagens of types VII and X. In case of HIV infection, interacts and cleaves the secreted viral Tat protein, leading to a decrease in neuronal Tats mediated neurotoxicity.
+Also cleaves collagens of types VII and X (PubMed:2557822, PubMed:2153297, PubMed:1645757).
+In case of HIV infection, interacts and cleaves the secreted viral Tat protein, leading to a decrease in neuronal Tats mediated neurotoxicity (PubMed:16807369).